 - Once the new product or service is completed, the project ends

-Operations Manager or Project Manager: Which is Right For You?
+Operations Manager vs. Project Manager: Which is Right For You?

 These two roles do share some common traits; however, it is essential for aspiring professionals to consider the skills and expectations for each.

 Operations managers should seek routine and stability, and possess specialized skills to help refine a repeatable work cycle.
 Your planning cycle will typically be established annually, determined by departmental budgets and scheduled events.

 Project managers should seek a more dynamic environment that starts and stops with each new project.
 Your team members may ebb and flow, and your work can pioneer new processes and deliverables without organizational precedent.
 Project managers should possess generalist skills to support cross-functional teams, and will work on shorter, project-based planning cycles under constraints from cost, time and scope, as well as estimated budgets as opposed to pre-planned, fixed budgets.

 - Time management skills to ensure the project or operations adhere to timing expectations

 - Leadership skills to manage and develop team members